reedwrogers/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Challenging an old tic-tac-toe AI I created with a new one that uses minimax.
+Challenging an old tic-tac-toe-like-game (the game of 15) AI I created with a new one that uses minimax.